CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Results

 \subsection{How polyradical are periacenes?}

 Periacenes are two-dimensional analogues of acenes, where two parallel acene chains are directly bonded together to create a 2D sheet (as shown in Fig \ref{fig:periacenes}).
 The electronic structure of periacenes is potentially interesting as they could serve as cluster models for graphene.
-In particular, delocalization of $\pi$ electrons over the 2D sheet could result in a polyradicaloid singlet ground state with large numbers of effectively unpaired electrons (as is apparently the case for 1D acenes).
+In particular, delocalization of $\pi$ electrons over the 2D sheet could result in a polyradicaloid singlet ground state with large numbers of effectively unpaired electrons (as has been suggested to be the case for 1D acenes\cite{hachmann2007,mizukami2013}).
 A number of theoretical studies\cite{mizukami2013,rivero2013entanglement,mullinax2019heterogeneous,plasser2013multiradical} have consequently been performed on periacenes to estimate the onset of ground state polyradical character, making them ideal systems for determining the utility of the ASCI-SCF method.

-We have carried out ASCI-SCF orbital optimizations on 2-6 periacenes on the full valence $\pi$ subspace (i.e. 1 $2p_z$ orbital and electron per C atom), using v2RDM-CASSCF optimized geometries from Ref \onlinecite{mullinax2019heterogeneous} and the cc-pVDZ basis set.
-Extrapolated ASCI+PT2 energies using the converged ASCI-SCF orbitals (which required 1 million variational ASCI-SCF determinants) were subsequently computed (as reported in Table \ref{tab:periaceneenergies}) to estimate the true CASSCF energies.
+We have carried out ASCI-SCF orbital optimizations on 2-6 periacenes on the full valence $\pi$ subspace (i.e. the $2p_z$ orbital and one electron per C atom), using v2RDM-CASSCF optimized geometries from \citeref{mullinax2019heterogeneous}, the cc-pVDZ basis set and 1 million variational determinants for the wave function.
+Extrapolated ASCI+PT2 energies using the converged ASCI-SCF orbitals were subsequently computed (as reported in Table \ref{tab:periaceneenergies}) to estimate the true CASSCF energies (with the largest ASCI+PT2 calculation utilized in the extrapolation for each species employing $\ge $ 5 million determinants).
+This extrapolation is required in order to obtain high quality results.
 Two electron integral construction for the orbital optimization process was accelerated with the RI approximation\cite{feyereisen1993use,weigend1998ri} (using the rimp2-cc-pVDZ auxiliary basis set\cite{weigend1998ri}), but the reported final ASCI+PT2 results (using ASCI-SCF optimized orbitals) do not employ this approximation.
 Wall times for individual ASCI-SCF cycles have also been reported in Table \ref{tab:periaceneenergies}, which highlights the ease of running such calculations on medium sized computers.